Alignak-monitoring/alignak-doc/source/07_alignak_features/dmz_monitoring.rst

     }

-And "tag" some hosts and/or some services.
+And then tag some hosts and/or some services.

 ::